janaagaard75/desert-walk-solitaire/README.md

 ## To Do

 * Update engine, so that it can animate the cards between two states.
-  * When letting go of a card in a non-droppable place, let the engine snap the card back into position.
-  * Use the engine to snap cards into correct positions.
+  * Animate a single card when undoing / redoing.
-  * Animate shuffling the cards.
+  * Animate the cards when shuffeling.
-  * Consider animating that the cards are delt.
-This will also maje it clearer what happens when the cards arw shuffled, and make it possible to show an animation, should the cards coincidally be redlet in the exact same position as they were before.
-* Consider making the Game class a singleton, put Deck and Grid into it, and generally avoid passing things down with props, unless necessary.
+  * Consider animating the cards when the cards are delt.
 * Game lost screen.
 * Game won screen.
-  * Some kine of reward for winning.
-Show a fast replay?
+  * Some kind of reward for winning.
+Could be showing a fast replay of all the moves.
 * Small animation when a card is moved into the correct position.
-  * Animate cards before shuffleling?
+Could be a small shine effect like the one on records in the Moves app.
   * Animate all cards when the game is won.
-* Prettier background.
-* SVGs for the playing cards, since iOS and Android have different fonts.
+* SVGs for the numbers or a custom fonts, to make sure it looks correct on Android too.
-* Consider more data to the model objects, that is all observable properties and the sizes and positions of the elements.
+* Consider letting MobX handle the full state, including local states.
 * Disable shuffle button when it doesn't do anything.
 * More affordable buttons.
+* Limit the number of shuffles.
+Could be done with showing a number of buttons that become disabled when they are used.
 * Splash screen.
 * Fix starting up the game while the phone is in landscape mode.
+* Remember game state when the Expo app has been closed for a long time.

 ### Animating Between States